A woman hugging her child

 Author PhotoMeryl Richards

-I’m Meryl Richards.
-What a pleasure it’s been to join the Awhi team.
-I get to spend my days researching information that supports me as a parent, and sometimes challenges me to rethink what I thought I knew.
-My hope is that it will be useful to you too.
+As part of the Awhi team, I research information that supports me as a parent and sometimes challenges what I thought I knew.
+I hope it will be useful to you too.
 I live in Kapiti with my partner and two teenage boys, and spend as much time as possible in the surrounding bush and at the beach.

 Related Articles